oplehto/cluster-checks/README.md

 - Any new messages in the first week of operation?

 ### Memory
+Differences in memory size are indicative of problems with DIMMs.
+In some cases even complete DIMMs may be missing or are the wrong size.

 - Total amount of memory
  - ```pdsh -a 'cat /proc/meminfo | grep MemTotal'```
 - Memory benchmark (STREAM2 TRIAD on all cores)

 ### Ethernet
+Network cards have their own firmware which often is not upgraded if the card is changed.
+Errors or wrong line rates can indicate failed cables or interfaces.

 - Firmware version
  - ```pdsh -a 'ethtool -i eth0 | grep firmware'```
 - Errors or drops